lbrgriffith/TheEmptyProject/README.md

 Simple right?

-Well, here is the challenge (for me, anyway) - I'm going ot use the [Rust langauge](https://www.rust-lang.org/).
-Oh, I don't know how to program in Rust...yet.
+Well, here is the challenge (for me, anyway) - I'm want to code it using [Rust langauge](https://www.rust-lang.org/). and btw, I don't know how to code in Rust...yet.
 Sounds fun right?
-You are welcome to contribute.
+You are welcome to join in the fun!

 ## First Thing's First
 My first task: build the app create one file!

+_UPDATE March 24, 2022 @ 9:45 PM_
+It works - it creates a single empty file!  😲